cjakabos/portfolio-web/docs/platform/showcase-demo-contract.md

 ## Supported Modes

-### Hero setup
+### Portfolio mode

-Hero setup is the default entrypoint for the flagship platform.
+Portfolio mode is the default entrypoint for the flagship platform.

 - Goal: produce the shortest path to a strong first impression.
 - Required dependencies: Docker, OpenSSL, `.env`, JWT keys.
-- Required services: gateway, shell, CloudApp backend, core datastores.
+- Required services: gateway, shell, CloudApp backend, OpenMaps, vehicles API, and the core datastores behind those paths.
-- Expected outcome: the 10-minute demo is runnable without optional services.
+- Expected outcome: the 10-minute demo is runnable with seeded demo users, seeded portfolio content, deterministic paths, and no optional remotes in the shell navigation.

 ### Extended setup